rubyy-y/BachelorThesis/README.md

 # Highlighting Differences in Data Visualizations
 > "This project aims to **identify and annotate differences** between two **data visualizations** created using the **Vega-Lite grammar**.
 Vega-Lite uses a **JSON syntax** to define mappings from data to **properties of graphical marks**.
 Given two Vega-Lite specifications, the project will **compare the JSON** and resulting visualizations and **highlight any differences** by annotating them within the visualization itself, making it easy to spot and understand the changes. [...]"

+**Research Question: How can updates to data or specifications of visualizations be explained?**

-Implementation: Web Application using **React?, JSON, JavaScript, Python, HTML** and **CSS**.
+Implementation: Web Application using **React, JavaScript, Python, HTML** and **CSS**.

-The (Altair) Visualization offers an option called "View Compiled Vega".
+The (Altair) Visualization offers an option called "View Source".
 This source code will later serve to compare two visualizations! <br>
 **note to self:** Make file where you document exploration of JSON files, or special characteristics to later include in thesis.